jonnonz1/nz-statute-book/acts/public/1992/public-and-community-housing-management-act-1992.md

 ### 118 Agency may review housing needs of tenant
 (1) The agency may, at any time, on its own motion or on the application of a social housing provider, review the housing needs of a tenant.
 (2) Nothing in this section limits or affects any power of the agency to conduct a review under any other enactment.

+### 118A Discrepancies in information received relevant to income-related rent
+(1) This section applies if—
+  (a) the agency identifies a discrepancy between—
+    (i) information received by the agency from a tenant of social housing (A) who pays an income-related rent; and (ii) information received by the agency from another person (B) who is receiving housing assistance; and (b) the discrepancy is in information that is relevant for the purposes of ascertaining either or both of the following:
+    (i) whether the income-related rent that A is paying or some other income-related rent is now appropriate:
+    (ii) whether the income-related rent that A was paying at some earlier time or some other income-related rent was appropriate; and
+  (c) the discrepancy is not resolved to the agency’s satisfaction, within 1 working day after the agency identified the discrepancy, as a result of the agency doing either or both of the following:
+    (i) checking with A that the information that the agency received from A correctly reflects what A intended to provide to the agency:
+    (ii) checking with B that the information that the agency received from B correctly reflects what B intended to provide to the agency.
+(2) The agency must notify A and B of the particulars of the discrepancy as soon as reasonably practicable.
+(3) If the discrepancy is not resolved to the agency’s satisfaction within 10 working days from the date on which the agency notified A and B of the particulars of the discrepancy, the agency must, on the first working day after the end of that 10-working-day period, provide notification to the social housing provider under section 106 that, as applicable,—
+  (a) the rent for the housing must be its market rent for the time being, in accordance with section 72(3); or (b) the rent for the housing may be determined by the registered community housing provider but must not exceed its market rent for the time being, in accordance with section 92(3).
+(4) If there is an inconsistency between this section and another provision of this Act, this section prevails.
+(5) In this section, housing assistance has the same meaning as in section 108A(6) of the Social Security Act 2018.

 **Investigations and information-gathering powers**